jhuang00/LAPL-UX-Design/README.md

 The Los Angeles Public Library (LAPL) is a public library system that serves residents in LA, serving the largest population among all publicly funded library systems in the United States of over 18 million residents.
 Holding more than 6 million volumes, the LAPL system provides books, zines, periodicals, computer access, and audiovisual materials freely to the residents.
 The LAPL website contains information digitally that can be accessed and viewed by the users.

-The LAPL website needs to be accessible and easy to understand for all users, including middle-aged women, the users we are focusing on — middle-aged women.
+The LAPL website needs to be accessible and easy to understand for all users, including the users we are focusing on — middle-aged women.

 ![LAPL website homepage screenshot](lapl-screenshot-home.png)

 In the heuristic evaluation, I will use Jakob Nielsen's 10 general principles for interaction design for this analysis.

 I will use severity ratings to aid the heuristic evaluation.

 ### Severity Ratings in Heuristic Evaluation (from [Nielson Norman Group](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/))